 Does everyone have to file a state income tax return?

 Nine U.S. states (Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, Wyoming) do not impose an income tax.
 So, residents of those states do not have to file a state tax return.
 However, they are still subject to federal income taxes.
-Residents of all other states can direct questions to TaxSlayer to learn more about their state’s tax filing requirements.
+Residents of all other states can learn more about their state’s tax filing requirements here.